 The way I make sauerkraut is very simple really and needs only a few ingredients aside from your cabbage.
 It’s ready in 2-3 weeks but can be left for much longer, especially if it’s refrigerated.
 It’s also a very flexible recipe so you can make it with what you already have at home.

-3. Using your freshly cleaned hands, layer first a bit of the whole spices into your glass or ceramic jar/crock, then a layer of shallots then a layer of cabbage.
-Bash down with your fist and repeat until all your ingredients are in the jar.
-Then pour over the remaining cabbage juice and place a barrier layer on top.
-This barrier could be an uncut and clean cabbage leaf, a plate, a linen cloth or even wax-paper which I’ve used this time (see above picture).
+Next pour over the remaining cabbage juice and place a barrier layer on top.
+This barrier could be an uncut and clean cabbage leaf, a plate, a linen cloth or even wax-paper which I’ve used this time.

 Now you’ll need a weight – this is also a flexible item and can be anything heavy, such as a cleaned rock, or something that will press against the lid of the jar when its closed to help push the cabbage down to under the juice level.

 Fermentation is an anaerobic (oxygen-free) process and your ingredients need to be under the juice level at all times.
 The barrier will help keep bits from floating up but the weight makes sure the barrier doesn’t float up either.

 Close the jar up either with its attached lid (without the rubber ring) or even a loose fitting lid or plate.
 You want it fairly closed but not completely sealed so that gases can escape.